-Dr. Oluwafunsho Obasanjo Non-Executive Director Dr. Oluwafunsho Obasanjo was appointed Non-Executive Director on March 18, 2011.
-She is a scientist with insight in the areas of Molecular Biology/Biochemistry, Chemistry, Analytical Techniques and Bioinformatics.
+Dr. Oluwafunsho Obasanjo Non-Executive Director

+Dr. Oluwafunsho Obasanjo was appointed Non-Executive Director on March 18, 2011.
+She is a Scientist with insight in the areas of Molecular Biology/Biochemistry, Chemistry, Analytical Techniques and Bioinformatics.
 She obtained an M.Sc in Medicinal Chemistry from the University College, London, United Kingdom and also holds a PhD in Bio-Organic Chemistry from the University of East Anglia.

-Dr. Obasanjo is the Chairperson of the Board Credit Committee and also Member of Board Governance & Nominations Committee, Board Risk Management & Audit Committee, Board Finance & General Purpose Committee and Statutory Audit Committee.
-She has held Chairpersonship and membership positions in a number of Board Committees of the Bank.
+Dr. Obasanjo is the Chairperson of the Board Credit Committee and also a Member of Board Governance & Nominations Committee, Board Risk Management & Audit Committee and Board Finance & General Purpose Committee.
+She has held Chairpersonship and Membership positions in a number of Board Committees of the Bank.